-Specialty Chemicals is a founding member of Responsible Care®, a U.N. recognized sustainability initiative for the chemical industry around the world.
+The Specialty Chemicals business supports its regional and local operations with customer, technical, occupational health and safety support representatives that operate nationally.
+They provide market emergency response support services, inspections, advice and Specialty Chemicals is a founding member of Responsible Care[®], a U.N. recognized sustainability initiative for the chemical industry around the world.